WordChimes poetry chimes

 FRIEND

-My friend and me went jogging
+My friend and I went jogging

 We sweated and swore we lost